jamesw98/ghsfl-docs/policies_procedures.markdown

 ## General Safety Rules
 The GHSFL adheres to USA Fencing rules, regulations and requirements for protective clothing and fencing equipment.
 The member school is responsible for ensuring that all fencing clothing and equipment used at GHSFL tournaments and practices is in compliance with the current USA Fencing rules and safety standards.
 Fencers will not be allowed to fence unless they are wearing the following, **all of which must be in good condition**:
 * Fencing mask
-  * foil masks (with conductive material on the bib) are not allowed
+  * foil masks and sabre masks (with conductive material on the bib) are not allowed
   * masks must have two points of contact with the back of the head, those with only two straps in the shape of an "X" are not allowed
 * Fencing glove
 * Chest protector